danieldesrochers/idasen-ui/README.md

 - Unzip the package to any <folder> with read-write user permissions (e.g.: c:/MyPrograms)

-- owse to your extracted <folder>/idasen-ui
+- Browse to your extracted <folder>/idasen-ui

-- n 'idasen-ui.exe'
+- Run 'idasen-ui.exe'

 For faster access to the application, consider creating a shortcut in the desktop and start menu.